yorkbill/get-support/using-support-center.md

 Third-party services are provided by vendors outside of {{site.data.keyword.IBM_notm}}.
 These services are provided by individual software entities, {{site.data.keyword.IBM_notm}} Business Partners, or independent software vendors (ISV).

 Support for third-party services is provided by the service provider.
+This includes third-party products that are deployed by using the {{site.data.keyword.terraform-provider_full_notm}}.
 If the root cause analysis determines that the issue is a defect in a third-party service, {{site.data.keyword.IBM_notm}} isn't required to provide a fix.
 However, {{site.data.keyword.IBM_notm}} shares analysis with the third-party service provider, if needed, and can work through Marketplace with the third-party service to help solve the issue.

 ### Bitnami helm charts
 {: #s-bitnami}